awsdocs/aws-codecommit-user-guide/doc_source/how-to-compare-branches.md

 ## Compare Two Specific Branches<a name="how-to-compare-branches-two"></a>

-Use the AWS CodeCommit console to view the differences between two branches that you want to compare\.
+Use the CodeCommit console to view the differences between two branches that you want to compare\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the name of the repository where you want to compare branches\.